 How the NBA is Continuing the Conversation Around Mental Health

-Tell us a little about yourself and how you've become involved with the NBA.
+Tell us a little about yourself and how you become involved with the NBA.

-By training, I am a licensed psychologist and a Certified Mental Performance Consultant.
-Basically, what that means is that I work with athletes and performers in areas of mental health and mental performance.
-I have a private practice and I'm based in Atlanta.
+Dr. Kensa Gunter: By training, I am a licensed psychologist and a Certified Mental Performance Consultant.
+I’m based in Atlanta, GA and through my private practice, I provide counseling and consultation services in the areas of mental health and mental performance to individuals, teams and organizations.

 The earlier part of my career was spent working in college counseling centers.
-I enjoyed working with college students and that setting allowed me an opportunity to work with athletes because of the student-athlete population.
+I enjoyed working with college students and that setting also allowed me an opportunity to work with athletes by connecting with the student-athlete community.
 From there, I branched off into the private sector, where I worked with a wide range of culturally diverse clients with a focus on providing services to athletes and those in the African American community.

 While in private practice, my involvement in the pro sports space really began through different consulting opportunities.
 Working at the league level started in 2018 when I was invited to participate in the NBA Summer Meetings in Las Vegas.
-From there, it turned into a consulting relationship with the NBA and I was brought on in 2020 to serve as a consultant with the Mind Health program.
+From there, it turned into a consulting relationship with the NBA and I was brought on in 2020 to serve as the Director of the Mind Health Program.

 What is the Mind Health program?

-Mind Health is the NBA's mental health and wellness platform.
-What we try to do is provide education, resources and increase awareness across the NBA family as it relates to mental health and well-being.
-This includes all leagues, coaches, referees, and staff.
-We're trying to create a healthy community and spread the message about the importance of mental health far and wide.
+KG: Mind Health is the NBA’s mental health and wellness platform.
+What we are working to do is implement a comprehensive program whereby we listen to, educate, provide resources, and increase awareness across the NBA family as it relates to mental health and wellbeing.
+This includes all of our player leagues, coaches, referees, and staff.
+We’re trying to create a healthy community and spread the message about the importance of mental health far and wide.